Mario-GonzalezFlores/stock-analysis./README.md

 # 2017 & 2018 stock-analysis
-Overview of Project: Purpose of the analysis (purpose and background are well defined)

 ## Overview
 ### Investing in stocks can be risky if one does not possess wide background on the specific market in which the assets considered for investing work.
 Eventhough, it's possible to choose certain criteria that give an overview of how specific assets perform, giving our decissions higher chances of success (getting high returns from our investment).